MinaFoundation/Core-Grants/RFCs/RFC-0005: Protocol Upgrade to Enable Automatic Distribution of Delegation Rewards.md

 ## Open Issues and Discussion Points

 Community member and MinaExplorer operator, garethdavies, has conducted some research and given an example of doing pool payouts with a zkApp: [1]. https://hackmd.io/@garethtdavies/BJH3xMpFs.
 To quote him: 'there are numerous issues with this, not least the reliance on an oracle for block history and currently no way to bind the coinbase receiver to the zkApp.'

+We mentioned that the user ideally should not be concerned with the 'claim' action at all.
+An edge scenario where a wallet user would need to be aware of a "claim" transaction is if there were constraints around the distribution of rewards, notably, this was a large topic in 2023 in the Cardano ecosystem; [contingent staking](https://forum.cardano.org/t/personal-thoughts-on-contingent-staking/114912).
+There needs to be discussions if the Mina ecosystem believes a requirement for this feature would be to enable constraints on the spending (i.e. claiming) of staking rewards, in essence, to give those accounts programmable logic.

 ## Conclusion